michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0081.md

 - n: (physics) the smallest discrete quantity of some physical property that a system can possess (according to quantum theory)
 - n: a discrete amount of something that is analogous to the quantities in quantum theory
 ### Family
-quantum: quanta, quantise, quantize, quantums+;quantise: quantisation, quantises;quantize: quantization, quantized, quantizing
+- quantum: quanta, quantise, quantize, quantums+
+- quantise: quantisation, quantises
+- quantize: quantization, quantized, quantizing
 ### Examples
 - “The laws of gravity and quantum theory allow universes to appear spontaneously from nothing,” he explained.
 - Maybe this seems humble alongside other winning physics breakthroughs: radiation, quantum mechanics, semiconductors, the Higgs boson.